Policies and Communications for service incidents

 - Evaluations of the service to determine exposure to any vulnerabilities identified by the Microsoft Security Response Center (MSRC), which regularly monitors external vulnerability awareness sites

-The Customer Engagement team identifies and tracks any identified issues, and takes swift action to mitigate risks when necessary.
+The Dynamics 365 team identifies and tracks any identified issues, and takes swift action to mitigate risks when necessary.

 How do I find out about security updates?

-Because the Customer Engagement team strives to apply risk mitigations in a way that doesn’t require service downtime, Customer Engagement administrators usually don’t see Message Center notifications for security updates.
+Because the Dynamics 365 team strives to apply risk mitigations in a way that doesn’t require service downtime, administrators usually don’t see Message Center notifications for security updates.
 If a security update does require service impact, it is considered planned maintenance, and will be posted with the estimated impact duration, and the window when the work will occur.

-For more information about Customer Engagement security, see Dynamics 365 for Customer Engagement Trust Center.
+For more information about security, see Trust Center.

 Major release events

-We are transforming how we do service updates for Dynamics 365 for Customer Engagement.
+We are transforming how we do service updates.
 We will deliver two major release events per year (April and October), offering new capabilities and functionality.
 These updates will be backward compatible, so your apps and customizations will continue to work post update.
 New features with major, disruptive changes to the user experience are off by default.
 This means administrators will be able to first test then enable these features for their organization.

 In addition to the two major updates, we will continue to deploy regular performance and reliability improvement updates throughout the year.
 We are phasing deployments over several weeks following safe deployment practices and monitoring updates closely for any issues.
 Notifications about when the major release events are enabled in each geographic region are published in the Message Center.